Got Problems with Your Gray Poly Pipe?

 How much does it cost to replace poly piping?

 The cost to replace poly piping depends on the layout of your home.

 The average cost to replace Poly B piping in a typical home is between $6,000 and $20,000.

 Repiping a home isn’t a huge deal – there’s a lot less plumbing in your house than you think.
 It isn’t like electrical wiring, which is everywhere.
-We don't have to remove all the drywall or studs, and we remove just what we need to in order to replace the pipes.
+We don't have to remove all the drywall or studs; we remove just what we need to replace the pipes.
 Repiping your home is probably easier than you think.